Paris Peace Conference (1919–1920): Assyrians

 Surma D'Bait Mar Shimun represented her brother, Shimun XIX Benyamin, as a de facto leader of the Church of the East, but was prevented by the committee from attending.
 Similarly, military leaders Agha Petros and Malik Qambar of the Assyro-Chaldean battalion were not allowed to attend the conference.
 Six claims were made for the case of Assyrian autonomy, requesting an Assyrian state encompassing Mosul, Al-Jazira Province, Bashkala, and Urmia.
 Syriac Orthodox and Catholic demands were more modest by comparison, requesting protection of France and recognition of losses from the Assyrian genocide, with Diyarbakır, Bitlis, Elazığ (Harput), and Urfa as compensation.

 The incohesive structure of all the delegations is cited as part of the failure of the overall delegation's advocacy, being noted by Yoosuf in his personal writings.
 Yoosuf himself lamented the lack of victory for a feasible solution to Assyrian autonomy and unity within the Assyrian community, writing "Assyrians have not yet learned the meaning of national sanctity...It is evident that we cannot accomplish these things without American and English sympathizers."
 Several disagreements, such as which power to seek for protection, the use of "Assyro-Chaldean", and frustration over lack of progress, hindered the aspirations of the delegation.
 By the end of the conference, Assyrians would be guaranteed minority rights and local autonomy in an independent Kurdistan under the Treaty of Sevres, but these were subdued by the Treaty of Lausanne and never put into effect.

 Many figures of the time reflected on the conference, believing that the French and British were simply using the Assyrians for their own interests.
 Barsoum would later reflect on his personal involvement, dismayed at the lack of compassion he felt from the Allied powers.
 After the conference and the Simele massacre, he would develop an anti-Assyrian stance, dissociating himself and the SOC from association with Assyrian ancestry/identity.

+Kurds

+The Kurds were not officially represented as a state delegation but were represented by figures such as Sharif Pasha, an experienced diplomat and former Ottoman ambassador, who advocated for Kurdish self-determination.
+Kurdish elites lobbied for autonomy or an independent state in areas spanning eastern Turkey, northern Iraq, and surrounding regions.
+Their efforts were grounded in support from U.S. President Woodrow Wilson’s 14 Points, which promoted the idea of self-determination for peoples under Ottoman rule.